 - Add a business name, phone number and address to the site.
 It shows search engines that the website is real, not a virtual business.

-- Maximise organic search visibility by ensuring that the business name, phone number and address are consistent across social media and business profiles.
+- Maximize organic search visibility, Ensure that the business name, phone number and address are consistent across social media and business profiles.

 Keyword research might be time-consuming but it’s a task worth doing well.
 It’s the only way to understand what your audience wants and create content accordingly.